bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 left or right.
 Yaw is used when changing flying direction by pointing the front of the Crazyflie in different directions.
 * **Thrust -** adjusts the altitude, or height, of the Crazyflie.
 {% endsi_step %}

-{% si_step the mobile app / game controller %}
-The controls on the gamepad or mobile app have the following mapping:
-{% img Control mapping; medium; /images/getting-started/controller.png %}
-{% endsi_step %}

-{% si_step normal flight %}
-When thrusting without touching any other controls, this is what it might look like.
-The Crazyflie usually drifts in some direction if not compensated for, this is completely normal.
-{% tutorialVideo /videos/normal_flight.mp4 %}
-{% endsi_step %}

 {% si_step the ground effect; ground-effect %}